 There may have been some commercial reasoning as well, as Domecq started calling Sibarita an Oloroso at the same time they acquired the Palo Cortado solera of Capuchino.
 Turning the heaviest of the two into an Oloroso meant they were able to present a full range of VORS wines in all styles.

-Currently the Sibarita solera is kept in the Bodega El Molino, if I’m not mistaken (now part of Fundador).
+Currently the Sibarita solera is kept in the Bodega de Mora, where Osborne keeps all of its old wines.
 The solera system consists of 106 barrels distributed over four criaderas and a solera.
 Since +/- 2013 they are bottling it in 50 cl bottles rather than 75 cl.

 Oloroso Sibarita V.O.R.S.
 (20%, Osborne L13)

 Nose: starts with a clear hint of volatile acidity (balsamic notes) and lots of polished furniture.
 Touches of menthol as well, which make it very wide and aromatic.
 Underneath there is still a noticeable hint of the chalky Macharnudo.
 You can almost detect the flor from the Fino, or is that my imagination?
 Then all the classical markers, like raisins and walnuts, dates and worn leather.
 Just a whiff of burnt sugar, incense and bread crust.

 Mouth: full-bodied, with powerful aromas of dried fruits (walnuts, roasted pecans, dried figs and dates) and spices like clove and pepper.
 A big umami side as well, dried porcini and such.
 Dark roast Italian coffee.
 Still this minty edge.
 Liquorice.
 It shows some acidity (and lean character that hints towards Amontillado) but it is not at all austere, I’m sure a bit of sweet PX wine was added to the solera at some point to take away the sharp edges (which was a common practice in the old days).
 Very long finish, with coffee, dark toffee notes and moderate tannins.